kailash-manasarovar/statement/docs/timeline/2023/september.md

 ![Admission of guilt](../../content/images/admission%20of%20guilt.png)

 - You can see the full profile in the last pic in the [August twitter doc](../../content/tweets/august-2023-twitter.pdf).
-- I suspect at that point someone got concerned about the ramifications of what had been happening and whether or not I was going to go to the police at that point.
+- I suspect at that point someone got concerned about the ramifications of what had been happening and were concerned about whether I was going to go to the police.

 ## Problem with the car washer